Before I started gardening, I used to think winter squash referred to the squash that grew over winter.

 Despite their burly appearance, winter squash actually require a little babying to keep them from spoiling.
 Treat them gently while their skins continue to toughen up and the sun heals any cuts or cracks that could lead to rotting later.

-Squash may also develop ground stains on their skin where they laid on the ground while growing.
+Squash may develop ground stains on their skin, which indicate where they laid on the ground while growing.
 These superficial spots are merely discolorations and have no effect on the flesh underneath.